Pioneer Rehabilitation Center

 Topics.
 This historical marker is listed in these topic lists: Charity & Public Work • Education • Industry & Commerce • Science & Medicine.
 A significant historical date for this entry is June 1, 1928.

 Location.
 44° 57.655′ N, 89° 37.675′ W. Marker is in Wausau, Wisconsin, in Marathon County.
-Marker is on 3rd Street north of Scott Street, on the left when traveling north.
+It is on 3rd Street north of Scott Street, on the left when traveling north.
 Touch for map.
 Marker is at or near this postal address: 500 3rd Street, Wausau WI 54403, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Wausau Club (about 300 feet away, measured in a direct line); Heinemann Bros.
+At least 8 other markers are within walking distance of this marker: Wausau Club (about 300 feet away, measured in a direct line); Heinemann Bros.
 Bee Hive Store (about 600 feet away); The Federal Building (about 800 feet away); Third Marathon County Courthouse (approx. 0.2 miles away); First Workers' Compensation Law